-Flying over this fields with sighting aircraft the Guardia di Finanza normally take photo to document their extent and in an approximate way also the trend production.
-In these recent years cannabis production in Albania has constantly grown, and a great portion of it is destined to satisfy the italian demand.
+Flying over these fields with sighting aircraft the Guardia di Finanza normally take a photo to document their extent and in an approximate way also the trend production.
+In these recent years, cannabis production in Albania has constantly grown, and a great portion of it is destined to satisfy the Italian demand.

 Political opposition in Albania is always ready to address this ambiguous situation to prime minister Edi Rama and to his government, who is supposed to allow this production to get a political return.